 Now comes the fun part- figuring out how you’ll spend it!

-Similar to how you estimated income, take a look at the last few year’s of information on what things actually cost.
+Similar to how you estimated income, take a look at the last few years of information for actual costs.

-A lot of times, you’ll be able to get a really good idea of what things will cost in the near future, just looking at this information.
+Quite often you’ll be able to get a really good idea of what things will cost in the near future, just looking at this information as a reference point.

 If you’re starting up a new program, and don’t have an idea about the true cost, have the officer or committee chair do some research and report back.